RightsandWrongsgit/ARMTEC/modules/entityref.md

 ### Media Entity Browser

-The [Media Entity Browser](https://www.drupal.org/project/media_entity_browser)has mostly been replaced by what is in core; but not totally.
-So some people might want to so the extra step.
+The [Media Entity Browser](https://www.drupal.org/project/media_entity_browser) has mostly been replaced by what is in core; but not totally.
+So some people might want to go the extra step.
 Remember that with Media Entity Browser you basically get the underlying 'Inline Entity Form', 'Entity Embed', and 'Entity Browser'.  <font color=yellow>You care about all of them but having that last one in place is key for several others we will look at next.</font>

+### Entity Browser module
+Sounds like a good idea to use that entity reference stuff but how about chasing down what you have available to reference?
+Yeah, figuring that out on a site of any size in terms of stuff or entities already developed can be a pain, so some bright people developed the Entity Browser module to solve the problem; install and enable it.

+composer require drupal/entity_browser
+drush en entity_browser

+### Entity Browser Enhanced

+This module add some features like multi-select to the basic entity browser module.

+`composer require drupal/entity_browser_enhanced`<br>
+`drush en entity_browser_enhanced`

+### Content Entity Browser

+The [Content Entity Browser module](https://www.drupal.org/project/content_browser) basically provides a way to displays rows of to see what content is available to select for a view.

+### Entity Embed

+The [Entity Embed module](https://www.drupal.org/project/entity_embed) is the way you interface the access to entities into your [CKEditor](https://www.drupal.org/docs/core-modules-and-themes/core-modules/ckeditor-5-module) so you can grab and insert content while WYSIWYG editing.

+### File Entity Browser

 *********
 Media Entity Embed Module: